Do you need to be forgiven for something, but don’t know how to make a sincere apology that actually inspires your partner to forgive you?

 Although we were not officially back together, we were working towards that outcome.
 I felt like the one person in the world I needed to be able to trust to be there for me, could no longer be counted on to be there.

-My partner knew better than to be defensive…
+My girlfriend knew better than to be defensive…

 Instead, she listened to me express ALL my hurt and anger until I was done.
 It took me 15 minutes of expressing my anger and hurt before I calmed down, and she stayed emotionally present with me the entire time.